webdriverio-boneyard/webdrivercss-adminpanel/doc/domains.markdown

 * create: create a TestCase from metadata and Baselines
 * duplicate: duplicate former completed test group for a new build.
 All tests have a NOT_STARTED status
-* attachScreenshot: create a new Test object from Screenshot if no existing test matches, otherwise attach the screenshot to matching test
 * updateStatus: update test group status from associated Tests statuses
 * terminateSession: update NOT_STARTED Tests to MISSING